Barcelona

 The One Barcelona GL

-Modernist Catalan palace converted into a design five-star, between Passeig de Gràcia and Sagrada Família.
+Catalan Modernist palace converted into a design five-star, between Passeig de Gràcia and Sagrada Família.

-The One Barcelona GL occupies a modernist building from 1880 on Carrer de Provença, halfway between Casa Batlló and the Sagrada Família.
+The One Barcelona GL occupies a Modernist building from 1880 on Carrer de Provença, halfway between Casa Batlló and the Sagrada Família.
 We slept in a 38 m² room with oak parquet, buttoned leather headboard, Macael white marble bathroom.
 The rooftop pool offers a frontal view of Gaudí’s spires, rare at this distance.
 The 600 m² spa features hammam, Finnish sauna, massage cabins with Catalan oils.
 The restaurant serves contemporary Mediterranean cuisine, short menu, produce from the Boqueria market.
 From 495 € per night, a coherent rate for this level of service right in the Eixample.
 Attentive service without being stuffy, mixed international clientele (couples, business, families) ✨

 What makes this hotel unique